 Prince Escalus Quotes in Romeo and Juliet

 The Romeo and Juliet quotes below are all either spoken by Prince Escalus or refer to Prince Escalus.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of Romeo and Juliet published in 2004.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Prince Escalus Character Timeline in Romeo and Juliet